Tristan Eaton: Public murals

 In the summer of 2013, Eaton painted the mural I was a Botox Junkie in the corner of Traction and East Third streets in the Arts District of Los Angeles.
 Also in 2013, Eaton created the mural Audrey of Mulberry in Little Italy, Manhattan, depicting the legendary actress and fashion icon Audrey Hepburn.

 In 2014, Eaton painted a six-story public mural of Alexander Graham Bell, titled the Spirit of Communication, in West Palm Beach, Florida.
 On March 3, 2016, part of the wall that the mural was painted on collapsed.
 The entire wall and mural was demolished the same year.

 Also in 2014, Eaton painted a large mural of Napoleon Bonaparte for the Nuit Blanche Festival in Paris, France.
 The work is based on the painting Napoleon Crossing the Alps by Jacques-Louis David and prominently features the words "The Revolution Will Be Trivialized".

 In 2015, Eaton executed a commissioned mural for the Long Beach Museum of Art as part of the exhibition Vitality and Verve: Transforming the Urban Landscape.

 In 2019, Eaton's Monster Mural, featuring Frankenstein, his Bride, and Dracula, along with other characters, was commissioned by and installed at Universal Studios, Los Angeles.
 In that same year, Eaton executed a 100-foot mural of the legendary actress and model Evelyn Nesbit on the 236 Fifth Avenue building in Manhattan, New York City titled The Gilded Lady.

 In 2020, in Highland Park, Los Angeles, a vandal defaced a mural Eaton made depicting Martin Luther King Jr. In response, Eaton painted an image of a smiling Malcolm X to replace the original image.

+In March 2026, it was revealed that Eaton designed the large-scale mural in the station for the Fast & Furious: Hollywood Drift roller coaster at Universal Studios Hollywood, which displays bright vivid colours showcasing the finale in the first film.